ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 ### Monobit Test

-We sum up all bits in this the string $b$.
+We sum up all bits in the string $b$.

 $$ X_{b} = \sum_{i=1}^{i=20000} b_{i}\mathrm{.}$$